-A significant characteristic of the City's population is its large and diverse student population, totaling almost 27,000 (including post graduates).
+A significant characteristic of the City's population is its large and diverse student population.
 This is swollen further by language students attending "summer schools", which adds to a high "churn" in our population.
 The proportion of older people in the City has not grown in the past 10 years.